afska/gba-link-connection/README.md

 *(aka Normal Mode)*

-This is, essentially, SPI mode 3.
-In this implementation packets are set to 32-bit, as there's no benefit to using the 8-bit version.
+This is GBA's implementation of SPI.
+In this library, packets are set to 32-bit, as there's no benefit to using the 8-bit version.
 You can use this to interact with other GBAs or computers that know SPI.

 ![screenshot](https://user-images.githubusercontent.com/1631752/213068614-875049f6-bb01-41b6-9e30-98c73cc69b25.png)